 Because the piston drove the crankshaft during only one of the four strokes, high-performance engines required several cylinders firing in sequence to ensure that at least one piston was driving the crankshaft at all times.
-There were many ways that the cylinders could be arranged around the crankshift, but the high-performance piston engines of the Second World War fell into two broad categories.
+There were many ways that the cylinders could be arranged around the crankshaft, but the high-performance piston engines of the Second World War fell into two broad categories.
 Inline engines typically placed the cylinders in long rows, rather like an automobile V engine.
 Radial engines arranged the cylinders in one or more circles around the center of the engine.
 Inline engines had a much smaller cross-section, which simplified streamlining; however, the inline cylinder layout could not be adequately cooled by airflow alone, so a liquid cooling system was required.
 Radial engines had a large cross-section, but with appropriate cooling fins, the cylinders could be cooled by airflow alone.
 The tradeoff was greater drag for the radial engine versus greater weight and vulnerability to damage for the inline engine.
 In practice, the tradeoff of weight for drag meant that neither the radial or inline engine gave a decisive advantage for aircraft speed.
 The inline-engine Mustang was very fast, but so was the radial-engine Corsair.
 The inline-engine Spitfire was nimble, but so was the radial-engine Hellcat.
 The type of engine was a key recognition feature for single-engine monoplanes: Aircraft employing radial engines had a blunt nose due to the large cross-section of the engine, while aircraft employing inline engines had a pointed, streamlined nose to take maximum advantage of the reduced engine cross-section.

 Multi-row radial engines were developed as early as the First

 To a point, larger cylinders delivered greater power.
-However, the
+However,

+across the cylinder.
 The aircraft engines of the Second World War

 had two sparks plugs on opposite sides of each cylinder, but even

 then the cylinder diameter was limited to about six inches (15

 accepted practice for pilots to switch off one half of the

 ignition system and then the other half while warming up the

 engine, to detect any faults in either ignition system.

 Aircraft fuel systems could be quite complicated, but at a minimum a fuel pump was required to pump the fuel from the tanks through a filter and into a carburetor, in which a flow of air sucked fuel from a float chamber and rapidly converted it to vapor, which then entered the engine.
-More sophisticated engines sprayed a fine jet of fuel into the incoming air stream or even injected the fuel directly into the cyliner at the appropriate moment, though direct injection required extremely high manufacturing tolerances to ensure that exactly the right amount of fuel was injected at just the right moment.
+More sophisticated engines sprayed a fine jet of fuel into the incoming air stream or even injected the fuel directly into the cylinder at the appropriate moment, though direct injection required extremely high manufacturing tolerances to ensure that exactly the right amount of fuel was injected at just the right moment.
 Fuel injection did have the important advantage over float carburetors that the latter could not function at negative gravity arising during violent combat maneuvers.
 Air normally entered the engine through a forward-facing ram inlet that allowed the aircraft's own forward motion to help force the air into the engine, while the exhaust was expelled to the rear of the aircraft and provided a small amount of added thrust.

 The moving parts of the engine required constant lubrication, which was provided by oil pumped to the appropriate points.
 The pump was invariably an intermeshing gear pump, which was ideal for imparting very high pressure to a viscous liquid at a modest flow rate.
 The oil was cooled after it had circulated through the engine and was filtered before being returned to the oil pump.